Changes to the Flows in the Russian River

 - Download Fish Habitat Flows and Water Rights Project: Notice of Preparation of Environmental Impact Report

 - Watch Video of Open House Scoping Meetings Presentation

 - Download a Primer of Common Terms, a map illustrating Water Rights Permits, and a map illustrating the Proposed Project.

 - Water Agency’s Petition to the State water Board for Permanent Changes in Decision 1610

-The Russian River Biological Opinion, issued in September 2008 by the National Marine Fisheries Service, requires the Sonoma County Water Agency to file for permanent changes in Decision 1610 within a year of issuance of the Biological Opinion.
-On September 23, 2009, the Water Agency filed the required petition to change Decision 1610 with the State Water Resources Control Board.
+The Russian River Biological Opinion, issued in September 2008 by the National Marine Fisheries Service, requires the Sonoma County Water Agency to file for permanent changes in the minimum instream flow requirements, which are established in the Water Agency’s water rights permits and State Water Resources Control Board (State Water Board) Decision 1610, within a year of issuance of the Biological Opinion.
+On September 23, 2009, the Water Agency filed the required petitions to amend the Water Agency’s water rights permits.

 Temporary Urgency Change Petition for Summer Russian River Flows